hejiepn/massive_parallel_fir_filter/docs/exercises/ex1_slides.md

 2. Each group comes forward & registers
 3. Each group receives one account for the msc network
    user: rvlab[01-20] / password:
-4. Walk to EN4141 / Door code:
+4. Walk to EN414 / door code:
    or
    i) connect to TUBIT VPN
-   ii) log in using [wiki.x2go.org](wiki.x2go.org) iii) X2GO server: msclab.msc.tu-berlin.de, desktop: XFCE
+   ii) log in using [wiki.x2go.org](wiki.x2go.org) on msclab.msc.tu-berlin.de
+   desktop: XFCE
 5. Change password immediately: `passwd`
 Detailed instructions for X2GO on ISIS page.